 Duveen's client, John R. Thompson of Chicago, was the owner a national restaurant chain, one of the first in America.
 Samuel Behrman, in his book titled “Duveen”, describes the relationship between Duveen and Thompson.
 Duveen had first thought Thompson a “small fry” restaurant owner unable to afford great art.
 When Duveen guided Thompson past a room in his gallery mentioning that the section was reserved for a favorite client; Thompson insisted on seeing the art.
 When given the price of $1,000,000 ($17.4MM in today's dollars) for a group of 6 paintings, Thompson instantly agreed.
 Duveen had a new favorite client.
 Duveen would later sell the Lincoln portrait to Thompson for $67,000 (about $1,167,000 in today's dollars).
 The image, acclaimed throughout the art world, was licensed by an advertising agency to use for marketing materials for banks and insurance companies that carried Lincoln's name.

 In 1944, during the hardships of the Second World War, the art collection of John R. Thompson’s estate was sent to auction at Parke-Bernet Galleries (now Sotheby's) in New York City.
 John Thompson’s granddaughter, Ruth Thompson (Owen), went to the auction to buy the painting that was removed from her family's library.
-Fate (and war time economics) returned the legacy to her.
-The portrait would remain at the Thompson home for another 71 years (until 2015 when it was offered for sale).
-Today, it is the last original Story-Lincoln portrait of its kind held in a private collection.
+Fate, and war time economics, would return the legacy to her family.
+The portrait remained at the Thompson home for another 71 years until it was offered for sale in 2015.
+Today, it is the only original Story-Lincoln portrait of its kind held in a private collection.